-Lone Star Investment Pool is proud to offer Public Funds Investment Act training through its administrator, First Public.
+Lone Star Investment Pool is proud to offer Public Funds Investment Act training for active accounts through its administrator, First Public.
 Generally, topics covered include investment controls, security risks, strategy risks, market risks, diversification of investment portfolio, and compliance with the Public Funds Investment Act (PFIA).

 The Act requires the treasurer, the chief financial officer (if the treasurer is not the CFO), and the investment officer to comply with the following training requirements: